lbartoletti/gpg-crypt/README.md

 # Usage:

-`gpg-encrypt FILE/DIRECTORY RECIPIENT`
+`tgpg-encrypt FILE/DIRECTORY RECIPIENT`

-Encrypts a given file or directory into a `.tar.gpg` file in the current directory.
+Tar and encrypts a given file or directory into a `.gpg` file in the current directory.

-`gpg-decrypt FILE.tar.gpg`
+`tgpg-decrypt FILE.gpg`

-Decrypts a given `.tar.gpg` file to the current directory.
+Decrypts and untar a given `.tar.gpg` file to the current directory.

+`gpg-encrypt FILE RECIPIENT`

+Encrypts a given file into a `.gpg` file in the current directory.

+`gpg-decrypt FILE.gpg`

+Decrypts a given `.gpg` file to the current directory.

+`gpgs-encrypt FILE RECIPIENT`

+Encrypts a given file into a `.gpg` file in the current directory.
+You will need to supply a passphrase to encrypt the file.

+`gpgs-decrypt FILE.gpg`

+Decrypts a given `.gpg` file to the current directory.
+You will need to supply a passphrase to decrypt the file.